Distributional Equivalence and Structure Learning for Bow-free Acyclic Path Diagrams: Model and Estimation

 For DAGs, it is known that the weaker condition of having the same skeleton and v-structures is sufficient for being Markov equivalent.
 For BAPs this is not true, as the counterexample in Figure~\ref{fig:counterexample} (together with Lemma~\ref{lemma:m-sep}) shows.

-We therefore have that the distributional equivalence class of a BAP $G$: \begin{itemize} \item is contained in the set of BAPs with the same skeleton and v-structures as $G$ and \item contains the set of BAPs with the same skeleton and collider triples as $G$. \end{itemize} We know that the first relation is strict by the counterexample mentioned above and have strong evidence that the second relation is strict as well~\citep[Appendix B]{NowC15}.
+We therefore have that the distributional equivalence class of a BAP $G$: \begin{itemize} \item is contained in the set of BAPs with the same skeleton and v-structures as $G$ and \item contains the set of BAPs with the same skeleton and collider triples as $G$. \end{itemize} We know that the first relation is strict by the counterexample mentioned above and have strong evidence that the second relation is strict as well~\citep[Appendix B]{NowC15}\footnote{These empirical results suggest all 3-node full BAPs to be distributionally equivalent, which would mean there are distributionally equivalent BAPs with different collider triples, implying the strictness of the second inclusion relation above.}.